The Jury’s out on Mr Darcy!

 No Mr. Darcy indeed!

 What’s your take on jury duty?
 Twelve Angry Men or smooth sailing?
+Human attitudes are fascinating to observe around a table for twelve.

 Share your views in the comment box below, subscribe to be notified when the next blog is posted.
 Your email address is protected and will not be shared with others.